MessageSquare0x

 What This Looks Like in Practice

-A global retailer with 90,000+ employees across 40+ countries faced a common problem: their annual engagement survey had low participation, and the results arrived too late to act on.
+An anonymized multi-site organization faced a common problem: their annual engagement form had low participation, and the results arrived too late to act on.
 Regional managers dismissed the data as unrepresentative.
 HR leadership had dashboards but no decisions.

-They replaced the survey with adaptive individual conversations — deployed in over 40 languages, running continuously rather than annually.
+They replaced the form with adaptive individual conversations — deployed in many languages, running continuously rather than annually.
 Completion rates multiplied by four.
 More importantly, the type of data changed: instead of Likert scores, they got structured qualitative insights — specific friction points by site, by shift, by tenure band.

 4xcompletion